Revival and Upgrade of a Vintage Weller Soldering Station

 But the Marquardt switches used back then can, unlike their modern counterparts, be disassembled, their contacts cleaned and readjusted, and (with the help of tweezers, a bit of luck, several drops of perspiration and a few words that must not be reproduced in print) be reassembled and reused, just as a makeshift solution until a replacement arrives.

-I thought it, then, a good idea to insulate the bare Faston connectors plugged to the mains switch (see picture) and the solder lugs of the fuse holder by a few pieces of heat-shrink tube for improved electrical safety.
+I thought it, then, a good idea to insulate the bare Faston connectors plugged to the mains switch (see picture) and the solder lugs of the fuse holder by some pieces of heat-shrink tube in order to improve the electrical safety.

 Update 2022-06-13